GCP Authentication in Prowler¶

 Prowler will use the enabled Google Cloud APIs to get the information needed to perform the checks.

-If you want to impersonate a GCP service account, you can use the --impersonate-service-account
+To impersonate a GCP service account, use the --impersonate-service-account

-This argument will use the default credentials to impersonate the service account provided.
+This command leverages the default credentials to impersonate the specified service account.